25infant08/PRODIGY_CYBERSECURITY/README.md

-Prodigy Cyber Security Internship Tasks
+PRODIGY INFOTECH CYBER SECURITY INTERNSHIP PROJECTS

 Introduction

-This repository contains the cybersecurity tasks and projects completed as part of the Prodigy InfoTech Cyber Security Internship.
-These projects were developed using Python to gain practical experience in cryptography, password security, system monitoring, image encryption, and network traffic analysis.
+This repository contains the cybersecurity projects completed as part of the Prodigy InfoTech Cyber Security Internship Program.
+These projects were developed using Python to gain hands-on experience in cryptography, image encryption, password security, system monitoring, and network traffic analysis.
+Each task focuses on practical cybersecurity concepts and demonstrates the application of programming skills in solving security-related challenges.

 ---

 Task 1: Caesar Cipher Encryption Tool

+Overview

-Developed a Caesar Cipher encryption and decryption tool using Python.
-Implemented character shifting algorithms to demonstrate basic cryptographic concepts and secure message transformation.
+A Python-based encryption and decryption tool that implements the Caesar Cipher algorithm to secure text messages using character shifting techniques.

+Features

+- Encrypt text messages
+- Decrypt encrypted messages
+- Custom shift values
+- Command-line interface

+Technologies Used

+- Python

+How to Run

+python main.py

+Learning Outcomes

+- Basic cryptography concepts
+- Encryption and decryption techniques
+- String manipulation in Python

 ---

 Task 2: Pixel Manipulation for Image Encryption

+Overview

-Built an image encryption application using pixel manipulation techniques in Python.
-Implemented pixel-level transformations to encrypt and decrypt digital images while preserving data integrity.
+An image encryption project that uses pixel manipulation techniques to encrypt and decrypt digital images.

+Features

+- Image encryption
+- Image decryption
+- Pixel-level data transformation
+- Image processing functionality

+Technologies Used

+- Python
+- Pillow (PIL)

+How to Run

+pip install pillow
+python main.py

+Learning Outcomes

+- Image processing fundamentals
+- Pixel manipulation techniques
+- Data security concepts

 ---

 Task 3: Password Complexity Checker

+Overview

-Created a password strength evaluation tool that analyzes password complexity based on length, character variety, and security best practices.
-Provides feedback to improve password security.
+A password security tool that evaluates password strength based on commonly accepted security standards.

+Features

+- Password strength analysis
+- Character type validation
+- Security recommendations
+- Instant feedback

+Technologies Used

+- Python

+How to Run

+python main.py

+Learning Outcomes

+- Password security principles
+- Input validation
+- Secure authentication practices

 ---

 Task 4: Simple Keylogger (Educational Project)

+Overview

-Developed a basic keylogger for educational and cybersecurity learning purposes to understand keyboard event monitoring and system security concepts.
-Used strictly in a controlled and ethical environment.
+An educational cybersecurity project designed to demonstrate keyboard event monitoring concepts in a controlled and ethical environment.

+Features

+- Keyboard event monitoring
+- Keystroke logging
+- Educational cybersecurity demonstration
+- Local data recording

+Technologies Used

+- Python

+How to Run

+python main.py

+Learning Outcomes

+- Event handling concepts
+- System monitoring fundamentals
+- Ethical cybersecurity awareness

 ---

 Task 5: Network Packet Analyzer

+Overview

-Designed a network packet analyzer to capture and inspect network traffic.
-Utilized packet analysis techniques to study network communication and protocol behavior for cybersecurity learning.
+A network analysis tool used to capture and inspect network packets for educational cybersecurity learning.

+Features

+- Packet capture
+- Traffic inspection
+- Protocol analysis
+- Network monitoring

+Technologies Used

+- Python
+- Scapy

+How to Run

+pip install scapy
+python main.py

+Learning Outcomes

+- Network security fundamentals
+- Packet analysis techniques
+- Understanding network protocols

 ---

 Disclaimer

-These projects were developed solely for educational and learning purposes as part of a cybersecurity internship.
+These projects were developed solely for educational and learning purposes as part of the Prodigy InfoTech Cyber Security Internship Program.
 They are intended to demonstrate cybersecurity concepts, programming skills, and security awareness.
-Any tools or techniques presented in this repository should be used only in authorized, ethical, and legal environments.
+Any tools or techniques included in this repository should only be used in authorized, ethical, and legal environments.

 ---

 Conclusion

-Completing these tasks provided valuable hands-on experience in cybersecurity fundamentals, Python programming, cryptography, network analysis, and secure coding practices.
-This internship helped strengthen practical cybersecurity knowledge and problem-solving skills while exploring real-world security concepts.
+The successful completion of these projects provided practical exposure to cybersecurity fundamentals, cryptography, password security, image encryption, system monitoring, and network traffic analysis.
+This internship experience strengthened technical skills, problem-solving abilities, and understanding of real-world cybersecurity concepts while promoting ethical and responsible use of security tools.

+Developed during the Prodigy InfoTech Cyber Security Internship Program.